coderjoe/coderjoe.github.com/_posts/2006-07-09-josephbausernet-stage-1-release.markdown

 ---
 layout: post
 title: JosephBauser.net Stage 1 Release!
 wordpress_id: 12
 wordpress_url: /archive/2006/07/09/josephbausernet-stage-1-release/
 comments: true
 categories:
-- coding
+- programming
 tags:
-- projects
-- josephbauser.net
 ---

-Well, [JosephBauser.net](http://www.josephbauser.net "JosephBauser.net") Stage 1 is completed.
+Well, [JosephBauser.net](https://www.josephbauser.net "JosephBauser.net") Stage 1 is completed.

 Now with 100% more Web 2.0!

 This means that the layout is finalized, the navigation works, and the javascript is almost where I want it.

 In addition the application degrades gracefully, so those of us with old browsers can still navigate just fine.